 KSDS is key-sequenced data set that stores data in a sequence with reference to the keyword.

-LDS is linear dataset and this stores data in a linear way with reference to the keyword.
+LDS is a linear dataset and this stores data in a linear way with reference to the keyword.

 The relative record data is managed by creating a relative record with the previous datasets.
 That is relative records are identified and are accessed through a number of records related to the first dataset.
 It has only one component which is a data component which maintains the set in a linear manner.
 It is limited only to a fixed number of records.
 The number of records that can be present in the dataset is based on the record position of data.
 Both sequential and random access to records is available in this type of dataset.
 It is ideal for maintaining disk records.